mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 24 June 2025

-- The average temperature today is 23.03˚C,
+- The average temperature today is 21.63˚C,
-- With highs of 24.43˚C and lows of 21.65˚C,
+- With highs of 22.19˚C and lows of 21.08˚C,
-- It may feel like 23.03˚C with broken clouds
+- It may feel like 21.55˚C with few clouds
-- The wind speed is 9.39m/s and visibility is 10000m
+- The wind speed is 7.15m/s and visibility is 10000m
-- The pressure is 1010hPa and humidity is 63%
+- The pressure is 1011hPa and humidity is 65%
 - The sun will rise at 03:49 and set at 20:31

 <!-- weather_marker ends -->